-Members are hugely important.
-They, along with farmers and growers, are the bedrock of the biodynamic movement, and contribute to its success in many varied and important ways, including volunteering.
-Membership income, along with donations, forms a crucial contribution in funding our work.
+Members are hugely important to us.
+They, along with farmers and growers, are the bedrock of the biodynamic movement, and contribute to its success in many varied and important ways, including volunteering, holding local events, promoting biodynamic gardening, generating demand for biodynamic food & drink, and helping fund our work.

-For information on making a donations, please click here.
+For information on making a donation, or leaving a legacy, please click here.

 Our South Devon Regional Group is very active and this definitely creates a buzz.
 There is always a response to a query, question or event; we share information and resources – especially the collection of BD preparations .This is a real 'safety-net' for gardeners and farmers like ourselves , because it may not always be practical nor possible to create the collection of preps every year .
 If we make too little of a preparation, for example, it can be topped-up via the Regional Group supply; the local provenance and availability is completely valuable.
 The seasonal newsletters are also a life-line – and the enews keeps us in touch and is a great read.

 Getting involved through volunteering is a great win–win.
 You can become a member and help out at Biodynamic Association events.
 Or discover and learn about the magic of biodynamics by seeing and experiencing it for yourself on a biodynamic farm.

 This scheme enables people to experience working as a volunteer on a variety of organic farms, including biodynamic ones.